yuriydobr/hello-karta/PITCHME.md

 ## New requirement

-Implement a ticker that starts from 0 and increments on a button click
+- Implement a ticker
+- With initial state of '0'
+- Increments by one on each button click